 believe that present tense and active voice should always be used in

-that define rules for using present and future tense in technical writing.
+rules for using present and future tense in technical writing.

 ROBOHELP FOR FRAMEMAKER AS LOW AS $299!
 Offer expires March 31.